Lillian Somoza de Sevilla Sacasa: Queen of the Army

-In 1942, Lillian participated in the Darian festivities, where she distributed the Rubén Darío awards.
-The following year she would have a more prominent role in these activities and was baptized to a park and an avenue "Lillian" in the vicinity of the old Presidential Palace of the Loma de Tiscapa in the capital Managua.
+In 1942, Somoza participated in the Darian festivities, where she distributed the Rubén Darío awards.
+The following year she would have a more prominent role in these activities and had a park and an avenue named in her honor, "Lillian", in the vicinity of the old Presidential Palace of the Loma de Tiscapa in the capital Managua.
 Her image often appeared in the newspapers and magazines of society of the time.

 Wedding and family

-She married on February 1, 1943 (her father's birthday) her relative Guillermo Sevilla Sacasa, who was Nicaragua's Ambassador to the United States for 36 years until 1979.
-The luxury wedding had as best man President Rafael Ángel Calderón Guardia of Costa Rica and his Belgian wife Yvonne Clays Spoelders who gave the bride and groom all the floral arrangements from Heredia with which a carpet was made that extended from the Presidential Palace to the Cathedral, where the archbishop was to marry off the bride and groom; half a kilometer covered with gardenias, roses and carnations, on a silk background.
+She was married on February 1, 1943 (her father's birthday) to her relative Guillermo Sevilla Sacasa, who was Nicaragua's ambassador to the United States for 36 years until 1979.
+The luxury wedding had as best man President Rafael Ángel Calderón Guardia of Costa Rica and his Belgian wife Yvonne Clays Spoelders, who gave the bride and groom all the floral arrangements from Heredia with which a carpet was made that extended from the Presidential Palace to the cathedral, where the archbishop was to marry off the bride and groom; half a kilometer covered with gardenias, roses and carnations, on a silk background.
 In addition, the godparents gave the couple a check worth $6,000.

-Fifteen of Lillian's friends traveled to Mexico and New York with the goal of buying gifts for the wedding ceremony.
+Fifteen of Somoza's friends traveled to Mexico and New York with the goal of buying gifts for the wedding ceremony.
 Twenty-six silver games competed against each other from different European countries.
-The directors of the country's mining companies gave their wedding gift to Somoza's daughter by giving $4,600 and $3,000.
+The directors of the country's mining companies gave their wedding gifts to Somoza by giving $4,600 and $3,000.
 The wedding ring was valued at $20,000.
-Among the gifts Lillian received from her parents was a huge orchid of gold and diamonds.
+Among the gifts Somoza received from her parents was a huge orchid of gold and diamonds.
 The total value of the gifts is said to have amounted to half a million dollars.

 The music bands toured the streets of the capital and President Somoza inaugurated the Presidential or Monumental Tribune and six paved blocks of the Somoza Boulevard and the Lillian garden.

 The civil marriage was held at the National Palace a few hours before the religious act; District Judge Dr. Zúñiga Osorio made the legal liaison.
-The wedding procession and about a thousand guests gathered in the north wing of the National Palace, including Costa Rican President Calderón Guardia and his wife. the Plaza was "illuminated like day" with about a thousand electric lamps in three rows.
+The wedding procession and about a thousand guests gathered in the north wing of the National Palace, including Costa Rican President Calderón Guardia and his wife.
+The plaza was "illuminated like day" with about a thousand electric lamps in three rows.
 Fifteen thousand people from the audience crowded to witness the procession, including numerous people from the cities connected by the railroad who arrived in Managua especially to witness the celebrations of the wedding whose religious ceremony began at ten o'clock at night.